 Thank the heavens for tea.
 How did people ever come together without it?” – Jeannie Lin, My Fair Concubine

 “Afternoon tea needn’t stand on ceremony.
-Anything that becomes more important than sweet fellowship, whether lace or linen or the china itself, is pretense.
+Anything that becomes more important than sweet fellowship, whether lace or linen or the china itself, is a pretense.
 How much more we enjoy life when the pretenses are discarded!” – Paul F. Kortepeter, Tea with Victoria Rose

 Tea Quotes for Healthy Living